yanatolmach/rsschool-cv/cv.md

 ## Summary

 I have been working in technical support since 2017.
 I like working in the field of **information technology**, so I want to get training and become a **front-end developer**.
 Thanks to Your course, my goal will be achieved.
-I am hard-working and responsible person.
+I'm a hard-working and responsible person.

 ## Skills